enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-10-11 Work on disk optimization and some basic caching

+**Researched Git file trees.** The `ls-tree` command gives me a file tree that I can use for matching and the loading the files only when needed.
+Got all file trees with decent feedback and I'm checking if there is already a local clone before triggering a fresh download.
+Very basic, but effective.
+Might be worth it to move all git operations to `git.js`.

+**Modified git2json to get diffs in "operation" mode.** This makes it easier to understand what is new / gone / changed and might allow for a better GUI later.

+**Loaded file trees from Git and showed them on the commit list item preview again.** The events are being triggered fine, but they don't have the file contents, so there are errors.
+There is slow down on larger projects.
+I'll need to paginate / lazy-load the commit list items.

+## 2023-10-10 Back to dev

+During the weekend, Chip sent more detailed feedback, which I added to the [analysis_workshop_01](analysis_workshop_01.md) notes.
+Before I get into exploring new design directions or features, I'll work on trying to fix the broken export and on optimizing the use of disk in users' computers.

+## 2023-10-06 Workshop notes

+The workshop wen very well.
+Lots of interesting insight and lines for further research and refinement.
+I added another file with [notes and observations](analysis_workshop_01.md).
+After I got back home, I started the transcription efforts and some research on caching and ways to optimize disk space.

 ## 2023-10-05 Building 0.0.2 and workshop prep

 Rilla has proposed that we do a qualitative analysis workshop on Oct 06, 2023.
-I created some questions and ideas for it [over here](analysis_workshop_01_prep.md).
+I created some questions and ideas for it [over here](analysis_workshop_01.md).

 The idea is to familiarize folks in the research group with the methodology and the tools involved.
 In this case, this will mean both the repo-to-qda tool for preparing a corpus of data.
 The workshop might be multi-part.